 Here’s an experiment you can do.
 Find some travel photographs featuring your own town.
 Afterwards, find and compare some travel photographs of a foreign place with a totally different culture from yours.
 Without looking at how well the photographer took the shot, which subjects interested you more?
 I bet it's the foreign place.
 The more uncommon and unusual it is to people, the more interesting it is.

-2. Is the light interesting or is it poor and flat?
+2. Is the light and colour interesting or is it poor and flat?

-Beautiful light results in beautiful photos.
+Beautiful light results in beautiful colours, textures and depth in photos.
 Serious landscape photographers understand this concept and this is one of the keys to their success.
 They know that there is a big difference when it comes to time of day because of the light.
 One can take the same scene but with different lighting conditions and one can stand out while the other can get lost in the rubble.

 Photo by Melissa Wiese